Matix8741/MKGiF/README.md

 # MKGiF
-Project for subject "Methods for developer software"
+Project for subject "Methods for develop software"